huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

 processed_datasets = dataset.map(process, batched=True)
 ```

 Essentially, we want the student model (a randomly initialized MobileNet) to mimic the teacher model (pre-trained ResNet).
 To achieve this, we first get the logits output by the teacher and the student.
 Then, we divide each of them by the parameter `temperature`, which controls the importance of each soft target.
 We will use the KL loss to compute the divergence between the student and teacher.
-A parameter called `lambda` weights the importance of the distillation loss.
+A parameter called `lambda` weighs the importance of the distillation loss.
 In this example, we will use `temperature=5` and `lambda=0.5`.

 ```python